 - Heavy-duty adhesive remover

 Regular acetone can’t remove dry marine glue.
 Thus, the adhesive remover is a must for this procedure.
 Remember that the new carpet will only adhere when the old glue comes off entirely.

-To install a new carpet on small boats, you won’t need any machinery or expensive tools.
+You won’t need machinery or expensive tools to install a new carpet on small boats.
 Here is a list of things to prepare: